 Our business is all about people – and we know that our clients love getting to know our team better.
-This month, we’re putting the spotlight on Alex Cope – he’s 9 months in to his Apprenticeship with PMHR and he’s also son of our MD.
+This month, we’re putting the spotlight on Alex Cope – he’s 9 months into his Apprenticeship with PMHR and he’s also the son of our MD.

 So, you are an apprentice.
 What does that mean in real terms?

-I am on a gap year before leaving for university and I wanted to use my time wisely and gain my Business Administration apprenticeship, while learning more about the family business.
+I am on a gap year before leaving for university and I wanted to use my time wisely and gain my Business Administration apprenticeship while learning more about the family business.
 Day to day, I handle most of the office admin, including writing handbooks and policies as well as answering calls to help with queries from clients.
-My work helps to back up the HR Advisors and to prevent a back log developing in the office paperwork.
+My work helps to back up the HR Advisors and to prevent a backlog from developing in the official paperwork.

-Getting to chat to a new person each day, it’s never the same.
-As the director of biscuits and brews I tend to be popular with visitors!
+Getting to chat with a new person each day: because it’s never the same.
+As the director of biscuits and brews, I tend to be popular with visitors!

 Your most memorable moment at PMHR so far?